Time Finance plc Statement of Compliance with the QCA Corporate Governance Code

 Principle 2: Seek to understand and meet shareholder needs and expectations

 Time Finance is committed to listening to and communicating openly with shareholders to ensure that our strategy, business model and performance are clearly understood.
 Appreciating what analysts and investors think about us, and in turn, helping these audiences understand our business, is key to driving our business forward and we actively seek dialogue with the market.
-We do so via one-to-one meetings with investment fund managers at least twice annually, through making presentations to groups and private investors and through widely circulating research to shareholders and prospective investors.
+We do so via one-to-one meetings with investment fund managers through making presentations to groups and private investors and through widely circulating research to shareholders and prospective investors.

 The AGM is an important forum for dialogue with shareholders and the Board.
 The Notice of Meeting is sent to shareholders at least 21 days before the meeting.
 The chair of the Board, together with the other Non-Executive and Executive Directors attend the AGM and are available to answer questions raised by the shareholders.
 For each vote, the number of proxy votes received for, against and withheld is announced at the meeting.
 The results of the AGM are published on the Time Finance website.